 So, if a company goes ahead and prints “dermatologist tested” on a product that failed the test, it’s not lying.
 The product was tested by a dermatologist.

 Oh, wait.
 Sometimes this IS a lie.
-You see, anyone with a PhD can lend their support to a product.
+Anyone with a PhD can lend their support to a product.
 But not everyone with a PhD is a dermatologist.
-They may be doctors, but how well do they know the skin and what it needs?'Dermatologist tested' means nothing.
-The term is not regulated in any way.
-Don't fall for it!Click To Tweet
+They may be doctors, but how well do they know skin and what it needs?

 You bet they are.
-Whether a product passes the tests or not, the dermatologists do pocket their share.
+Whether a product passes these tests or not, the dermatologists do pocket their share.

 Of course, this doesn’t mean that all dermatologists are dishonest and would promote anything to make a quick buck.
 Lots of skincare products out there are truly amazing and any dermatologist would be proud to promote them.